BillyFrcs/SnakeLol/README.md

 ## Getting Started

-Clone or download this repository, and open in your favorite IDE or text editor (Recommended using Visual studio code).
+Clone or download this repository, and then open in Visual studio code.

 ```
 git clone https://github.com/BillyFrcs/SnakeGame.git